hagaakihiro/VirtualCBCT/README.md

 ./cbct2 [input.txt]
 ex. ./cbct2 txtfile/FDK_36pro_water20cm.txt
 The output image is producted as "36pro_FDK_waterphantom_20cm_short.raw" (the filename should be indicated in the input txt).
-The default datatype of the reconstructed image is a 16-bit short, 270 × 270 (1-mm resolution).
+The default datatype of the reconstructed image is a 16-bit short (factored by 1000), 270 × 270 (1-mm resolution).

 ## 3: High resolution human phantom
 ### 3-1: Distribution